sagarnasit/laravel-twitter/readme.md

 - On clicking of follower name from a list will change slider with corresponding clicked user's latest 10 tweets.
 - The user can get his/her tweets in PDF file via Email by clicking Email Me or Download as PDF by clicking Download button above the slider.
 - Email button will ask for an email address on which user wants to receive his/her Tweets as PDF file.
+- Seach box on navigation bar will search for user by its handle and rensponse result with top 5 match to seached String
+- clicking on users's handle from list will display profile info beside the user list
+- clicking on "Download Tweets" will download PDF file of that user's tweets

 ## Directory Structure